Skip to main content

 Perform Identity Resolution Through ADX

-LiveRamp’s Identity Resolution in the Amazon Data Exchange (ADX) allows you to resolve device identifiers or email addresses to RampIDs, LiveRamp’s persistent pseudonymous identifier for persons and households.
+LiveRamp’s Identity Resolution in the Amazon Data Exchange (ADX) allows you to resolve personally-identifiable information (PII) or device identifiers to RampIDs, LiveRamp’s persistent pseudonymous identifier for persons and households.
 Identity resolution allows you to have a more holistic view of your data at an individual or household level.
-A common use case for identity resolution includes resolution of device-based exposure logs from DSPs into RampIDs, driving more accurate insights and analytics.

 You can also input an individual-based RampID and get back any household-based RampID that might be associated with that individual.